 Take you pet for a series of short drives, gradually increasing the amount of time spent in the car so he’ll be better prepared for a longer trip.

 • Secure the crate so it won’t slide or shift in the event of a quick stop.
 Each year thousands of animals are injured, die, or become needlessly lost in car accidents.
+If owners are also part of the accident, they may need the help of an Orlando accident attorney.

 Bring travel papers, food, bowl, leash, harness, a waste scoop, plastic bags, grooming supplies, medication and a pet first-aid kit.